 For this event we’ll travel to regions beyond our first “Typographic Trip” (which focused on Arabic objects in the collection).
 Journey with us to avant-garde Russia, 1920s Japan, mid-century India, and contemporary South Korea.

-The Archive Salon Series is a monthly event featuring a member of the staff — or a guest expert — taking a deeper dive into specific collections or themes within the Archive.
-Salons feature a live overhead camera so our audience can experience the objects as they would in person.
-It’s a unique chance to discuss the work we love while showing the objects themselves.
-Salon video recordings are available exclusively to members.
+Letterform Archive’s Salon Series is a regular event featuring a member of the staff — or a guest expert — taking a deeper dive into specific collections or themes within the Archive.
+Salon recordings are available exclusively to members.
 Visit your member benefits page to access the video.

 Tanya George is an independent typographer, type designer, and design educator from India.
 She worked as a graphic designer before getting a Masters in Typeface Design from the University of Reading.
 Currently, she is pursuing a that includes type walks around Mumbai, as well as workshops and writing about type.